MogreBindings/MogreBuilder/ReadMe.txt

 --- Step by step ---

-1. Download MogreBuilder source and compile. https://bitbucket.org/mogre/mogrebuilder
+1. Download MogreBuilder source from: https://bitbucket.org/mogre/mogrebuilder

+2. Compile MogreBuilder by use of file "MogreBuilder.sln".

-2. Enter directory "bin_Debug", open file "GO_example.bat",
+3. Enter directory "bin_Debug", open file "GO_example.bat",
    and type in your wanted target directory.

-3. Setup the config file if required.
+4. Setup the config file if required.
 There is a Default.cfg as an example.
    You can specify a different one using the command line options. e.g.
    MogreBuilder C:\Mogre -config Default.cfg

-4. Call "GO_example.bat".
+5. Call "RUN_example.bat".
    Alternatively you can call the MogreBuilder from command line.

 The auto-builder should now ran successfully.